JokingPhantom/swat-discord-bot/wiki-backup/Horror.md

 On Extinction, the Horror will spawn rad walkers during Blackout based on the following formula: minimum(zombies_in_1600_range / 3, (udg_iPlayerCount-udg_RadResisters) * 4)

+On Extinction, the Horror Rad Bolt costs 20 mana to cast and deals 1200 radiation damage.

 The rad bolt skill will be used against a random player, even if the tank is doing a good job of holding aggro.
 Casting rad bolt breaks the